XiangJinyu/xiangjinyu.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am the CoFounder at [SophiaPro](https://www.sophiapro.ai/), where I spearhead the algorithm team in advancing the core capabilities of General Agents.
 Previously, I obtained my bachelor's degree in Applied Physics from Southwest Jiaotong University.
-My research interest primarily focuses on LLM Based Agents, with particular emphasis on Agent Self-Evolving, Self-Supervised Prompt Optimization, and Foundation Agents.
+My research interest primarily focuses on LLM Based Agents, with particular emphasis on Agent Self-Evolving and Foundation Agents.

 I am also the Research Lead at [Agent Universe](https://github.com/Agent-Universe), leading team research on AI content reformulation and redistribution.
 Before that, I worked as a Researcher at [DeepWisdom](https://www.deepwisdom.ai/) on Agent Self-Optimization and Foundation Agent research.